SteveDeJongh/LS_170/review.md

 Multiplexing and demultiplexing in the context of the transportation layer is that the inclusion of port numbers in the PDU for this layer allows for multiple applications to communicate over the same physical connection at the same time.

 55. **How does TCP facilitate efficient data transfer?**
-In order to help facilitate efficient data transfer once a conenction is established, TCP provides mechanisms for flow control and congestion avoidance.
+In order to help facilitate efficient data transfer once a connection is established, TCP provides mechanisms for flow control and congestion avoidance allowing sender and receiver to communicate how much data can be processed on either end of the connection.
+Both of these techniques use the WINDOW Size field to change the size of the transmission.

 56. **What is flow control?
 How does it work and why do we need it?**
 Flow control is a mechanism to prevent the sender from overwhelming the reveiver with too much data at once.
-It is required as the receiver will only be able to process a certain amount fo data in a particular time-frame due to buffer sizes.
+It is required as the receiver will only be able to process a certain amount fo data in a particular time-frame due to buffer size.
+This is implemeneted using the WINDOW size field in the TCP segment and allows the receiver to communicate the amount of data it is capable of receiver to the sender.

 57. **How TCP prevents from receiver's buffer to get overloaded with data?**
-In order to not overwhelm the receivers buffer, each side of the connection can let the other side of the connection know how much data they are willing to accept via the WIDNOW field of the TCP header.
-This number can change throughout the course of a connection.
+In order to not overwhelm the receivers buffer, each side of the connection can let the other side of the connection know how much data they are willing to accept via the WIDNOW size field of the TCP header.
+This number can change throughout the course of a connection depending on processing loads.

 58. **What is congestion avoidance?**
 Congestion avoidance is changing how much data is sent on the network at a particular time due to how much data is being lost.
 TCP reduces the amount of data it sends out based of data loss feedback and uses this data to detect and avoid network congestion by reducing TCP segment size.

 59. **What is network congestion?**
-Network congestions is a situation that occurs when there is more data being trasnmittied ont henetwork than there is network capacity to process and transmit the data.
+Network congestions is a situation that occurs when there is more data being transmitted ont a network than there is network capacity to process and continue transmitting the data.

 Congestion can be thought of as gridlock on a road network.
-However, instead of cars getting stuck standing still, excess cars are lost al together.
+However, instead of cars getting stuck standing still, excess cars are lost all together.

 60. **How do transport layer protocols enable communication between processes?**
-Transport layers using source and destination port numbers to direct the data to the correct processes on the host.
+Transport layers use source and destination port numbers to direct the data to the correct processes on the host.

 61. **Compare UDP and TCP.
 What are similarities, what are differences?
 What are pros and cons of using each one?**
 UDP and TCP are both transport layer protocols.
 TCP is a connection oriented protocol, while UDP is connectionless.